-Workers’ Compensation Insurance in Rhode Island
+Workers’ Compensation Insurance Policy & Law in Rhode Island

 Rhode Island defines workers’ compensation as a form of “no fault” insurance that is designed to provide coverage to employees who have been injured or have gotten sick at work.
 Workers’ comp insurance provides coverage for things such as medical expenses and lost wages.
 This insurance is provided by the employer.
 “No fault” systems of insurance mean that coverage is offered regardless of who is at fault for the accident, with the exception of intentional acts or specific circumstances as outlined by Rhode Island state law.